6 Managed Print Services Benefits for SMBs

 The rate at which businesses in the US consume paper-based products is unsustainable, and sooner or later they will have to confront this by implementing print strategies to help.

-40% of the world’s commercially cut timber is used for the production of paper, and over 30 million acres of forest are destroyed annually to help supplement this production.
+36% of timber harvested in the United States is used to produce paper, and over 30 million global acres of forest are destroyed annually to help supplement this production.

 It’s one of the reasons we at Impact implement sustainability initiatives for our customers.